macocu/LanguageModels/README.md

 A note on the batch size.
 The TPU automatically uses the specified train batch size on 8 devices of 8GB (v2-8) or 16GB (v3-8).
 So a batch size of 32 is an actual batch size of 256 already.
 You have to multiply this also with the gradient_accumulation_steps (e.g. 8) to get the actual batch size.
 In our case 32 * 8 * 8 = 2048.
 If you run on GPU, you can just specify the actual batch size you want.

-I found the for the v3 TPUs, sticking with multiples of 8, I could use a max batch size of 32 for RoBERTa models from scratch, 8 for continuing form XLM-R base, and 4 for continuing from XLM-R-large.
+I found that for the v3 TPUs, sticking with multiples of 8, I could use a max batch size of 32 for RoBERTa models from scratch, 8 for continuing form XLM-R base, and 4 for continuing from XLM-R-large.

 We also need to specify the config of RoBERTa, which we can just take from previous RoBERTa models.
 Note this is different from the config with our training settings.
 This one specifies the exact model we are training - number of layers, heads, nodes, etc. Copy this config file in the folder with vocab (otherwise it doesn't work):